graphprotocol/graph-improvement-proposals/gips/0058-indexing-fees.md

 Indexer selection can happen in two ways 1) directly by the consumer or 2) through an automated Indexer selection algorithm that optimizes for consumers preferences (e.g. quality of service).
 An automatic Indexer selection algorithm is discussed in detail below.
 This section focuses on the case where consumers choose their own Indexers.
 Under manual Indexer selection, a consumer is presented with a menu of Indexers and relevant features (price per unit of gas, geographical location, quality of service statistics, etc.).
 Note quality of service stats are trusted data (in the case of Gateway usage) and untrusted if manually collected.
 The consumer can then select one or more Indexers based on its preference to index its subgraph.
 Importantly, at this point neither the consumer nor the Indexer have entered into an agreement through smart contract.
 The selection step notifies Indexers that there is a smart contract that if they choose to enter would make them eligible for a payment upon successfully indexing of a subgraph.

 ### Step 3 — Consumer and Indexer Enter Agreement
 After the Indexer is notified, the consumer and the Indexer must both opt into the agreement.
 The consumer opts into the agreement by depositing GRT into a smart contract that would then be transferred to the Indexer upon successful indexing.
 The Indexer deposits collateral into the smart contract that would be slashed if indexing did not happen according to the agreements parameters.
 The smart contract specifies several parameters of the agreement including the price per unit of subgraph gas, the required amount of Indexer collateral, the maximum amount of gas the Indexer should spend indexing the subgraph, slashable events and parameters (how much an Indexer should be slashed for not meeting their sync-speed warranty, for example), arbitrating entity and collateral thawing period.
-The contract is uses the collateralization of the Horizon Core contract and can contain general terms.

 ### Step 4 — Indexing Occurs
 This step is identical to how the Graph functions today.